atlassian-labs/cyclops/docs/cycling/README.md

 5. In the **ScalingUp** phase, wait for the cloud provider to bring up the new nodes and then wait for the new nodes to be **Ready** in the Kubernetes API.
 Wait for the configured health checks on the node succeed.
 Transition the object to **CordoningNode**.

-6. In the **CordoningNode** phase, perform the pre-termination checks and then cordon the selected nodes in the Kubernetes API.
+6. In the **CordoningNode** phase, cordon the selected nodes in the Kubernetes API then perform the pre-termination checks.
 Transition the object to **WaitingTermination**.

 7. In the **WaitingTermination** phase, create a CycleNodeStatus CRD for every node that was cordoned.
 Each of these CycleNodeStatuses handles the termination of an individual node.
 The controller will wait for a number of them to enter the **Successful** or **Failed** phase before moving on.